‘Suspicious’ skull brings checked baggage to a halt at Salt Lake airport

-SALT LAKE CITY (ABC4) — The checked baggage system at the Salt Lake International Airport was brought to a screeching halt for two hours earlier this month while the Transportation Security Administration investigated a suspicious item in some luggage.
+SALT LAKE CITY (KTVX) — The checked baggage system at the Salt Lake International Airport was brought to a screeching halt for two hours earlier this month while the Transportation Security Administration investigated a suspicious item in someone’s luggage.

 The suspicious item?
 A plastic skull fitted with a sensor and a 9-volt battery.

 The skull was flagged on Monday, Sept.
 18, around 8 a.m. by a TSA explosive detection unit as a “potential security threat.”
-When TSA officers reviewed the X-ray image on-screen, they were shown what appeared to be a human skull with “unidentifiable components” inside.
-Altogether, it resembled an improvised explosive device.
+When TSA officers reviewed the X-ray image on-screen, they saw what appeared to be a human skull with “unidentifiable components” inside.
+Altogether, authorities said, it resembled an improvised explosive device.

 The Salt Lake City Police Airport Division was notified of the discovery.
 Together with TSA, officers worked to mitigate any immediate threat with an explosive canine.
 Officers also located the passenger to explain what they found in his luggage.